Who is designing and leading the SDSU Flexible Course Institute (Flex-CDI)?

 When do I select my “electives”?

-I’m mostly interested in learning how to use Canvas, given the LMS transition.
+I’m mostly interested in learning how to use Canvas, given the recent LMS transition.
 Is this the right training for me?

-SDSU Flexible Course Design Summer Institute (FSI) familiarizes participants with the principles of online course design and offers a menu of modular options catered to faculty interest and experience.
+SDSU Flexible Course Design Institute (Flex-CDI) familiarizes participants with the principles of online course design and offers a menu of modular options catered to faculty interest and experience.
 In contrast, CDI participants complete a semester-long experience which culminates with a fully-designed online course, having completed ALL these modules (and more), in a way that their newly-designed course meets expectations of Quality Online Learning and Teaching (QLT) rubric.

 Will this class “certify” me to teach online at SDSU?

-SDSU Flexible Course Design Summer Institute is not meant to serve as certification for online teaching either for the instructor or for a course.
-The Institute will familiarize participants with many of the basics of intentional, from-the-start-of-the-course pedagogy for online teaching AND it will go much deeper into flexible, virtual pedagogy than just-in-time remediation attempts made during the COVID-19 transition-to-remote-instruction; but it does not replace the 16-week Course Design Institute.
+SDSU Flexible Course Design Institute is not meant to serve as certification for online teaching either for the instructor or for a course.
+The Institute familiarizes participants with many of the basics of intentional, from-the-start-of-the-course pedagogy for online teaching AND it will go much deeper into flexible, virtual pedagogy than just-in-time remediation attempts made during the COVID-19 transition-to-remote-instruction; but it does not replace the 16-week Course Design Institute.

 What is the compensation for SDSU Flexible Course Design Summer Institute?